sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-10-16-create-hyperlinks-in-pdf-using-annotations-in-csharp/index.md

 draft: false
 url: /2021/10/16/create-hyperlinks-in-pdf-using-annotations-in-csharp/
 author: 'Shoaib Khan'
 summary: 'Hyperlinks are normally used to associate external data to any specified area of the document.
 We can transform any part of the documents to hyperlinks using the link annotations.
 As a programmer, you can add these link annotations to documents within your .NET applications.
-In this article, we are going to discuss that **how to create hyperlinks in PDF files using C#**.
+In this article, we are going to discuss that **how to create hyperlinks in PDF files using C#**.'

-The following topics are covered in this article:

-*   .NET API to Add Hyperlinks in PDF files
-*   How to Programmatically Create Hyperlinks in PDF'
 tags: ['annotate PDF', 'Annotate PDF in CSharp', 'Create Hyperlink in PDF', 'Link Annotation', 'Link Annotation in CSharp', 'Link Annotation in PDF']
 categories: ['GroupDocs.Annotation Product Family']
 ---